open-source-labs/obsidian/README.md

 [obsidian.land](http://obsidian.land)

 ## Developer Tool
-information and instructions on how to use our developer tool can be found here: <br/>
+information and instructions on how to use our developer tool can be found here <br/>
-works with Obsidian 5.0 [oslabs-beta/obsidian-developer-tool](https://github.com/oslabs-beta/obsidian-developer-tool)
+works with Obsidian 5.0 <br/>
+[oslabs-beta/obsidian-developer-tool](https://github.com/oslabs-beta/obsidian-developer-tool)

 ## Obsidian 5.0 Demo